 Top 10 Best Things to do in Samar

-The province is rich in marine and agriculture resources and it’s the major source of income for the locals.
-It has the biggest cave system in the country which makes it the ‘Caving Capital of the Philippines’.
+The province is rich in marine and agricultural resources and it’s the primary source of income for the locals.
+It has the most extensive cave system in the country which makes it the ‘Caving Capital of the Philippines.

 Here are ten must do in Samar Province.